Jugnu Mohsin: My Feudal Lord book controversy

 In June 1991, Mohsin and Sethi's publishing company, Vanguard Books, released Tehmina Durrani's My Feudal Lord.
-The book relates her marriage with the politician and Punjab landlord, Mustafa Khar.
+The book recounts her marriage to the politician and Punjab landlord, Mustafa Khar.
 In the book, Durrani alleges that Khar mistreated and abused her.
-Durrani signed a contract with Mohsin giving Mohsin foreign rights and fifty percent of foreign royalties.
+Durrani signed a contract with Mohsin, giving Mohsin foreign rights and fifty percent of foreign royalties.

 On 19 May 1999, however, during Sethi's detention, Durrani said at a press conference that Sethi had stolen all of her earnings from the book.
 She said his actions were "an even bigger case of hypocrisy than my experience with the feudal system".
-Durrani sued Sethi for mental torture, and he counter sued for defamation.
+Durrani sued Sethi for mental torture, and he counter-sued for defamation.
 An earlier dispute over the foreign rights had been settled out of court in 1992.
 A review of the contracts by the UK newspaper The Independent described Sethi as having acted in good faith and described him and Mohsin as "the injured party".

 Newspaper satire

-During the rule of President Pervez Musharraf, Mohsin wrote a monthly humour column titled "Mush and Bush" featuring fictional conversations between the Pakistani President and US President George W. Bush.
+During the rule of President Pervez Musharraf, Mohsin wrote a monthly humour column titled "Mush and Bush" featuring fictional conversations between the Pakistani President and the US President, George W. Bush.
 She had previously targeted Prime Minister Nawaz Sharif with a column for his "dim and authoritarian personality" and "his intolerance of dissent".
 Mohsin's sister, Moni Mohsin, satirises the country's social elites with another column for the paper, "Diary of a Social Butterfly".

 Political views

 Mohsin advocates for a liberal Pakistan and opposes religious fundamentalism.
 In January 2006, she argued for the right of women to participate in a marathon wearing shorts instead of the shalwar kameez.
 Mohsin is a member of the Women's Action Forum of Pakistan organization.
 She later became a major critic of Imran Khan's entry into politics.
-However, in 2018, after being elected as a member of the Provincial Assembly of the Punjab, she supported PTI.
-On 1 April 2022, she joined PML(N) prior to the no-confidence motion against Imran Khan.
+However, in 2018, after being elected as a member of the Provincial Assembly of the Punjab, she supported his party, Pakistan Tehreek-e-Insaf.
+On 1 April 2022, she joined the Pakistan Muslim League (Nawaz) prior to the no-confidence motion against Imran Khan.

-Personal life

-In 1983, she married a Punjabi Khatri businessman Najam Sethi whose family converted to Islam from Hinduism five generations ago.
-The couple has two children, Mira Sethi and Ali Sethi.